Porkul/cinema-app/README.md

 ## Introduction

-The Cinema Application Backend serves as the API layer for the frontend to interact with.
-This application allows users to book seats for movies in various halls.
-Users can view available movies, select seats, and make bookings.
-Additionally, an admin panel is available for managing movie listings.
+The Cinema Application Backend serves as the API layer for the frontend to interact with, enabling users to conveniently book movie seats across different halls.
+It also features an admin panel for streamlined management of movies and sessions.

 ##  Features